Quick Start

 }

-When the share sheet is opened, the app loses focus.
+On Android, when the share sheet is opened, the app loses focus.
 By default, UShare will delete all files it creates for sharing after focus has been regained.
+On iOS, UShare will immediately delete created files after the user is done with the share sheet.

 Sharing Multiple Pieces Of Data